ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Autoimmune hepatitis.md

 	- May have normal LFT
 	- Severe have bilirubin 3-10
 	- Hypoalbuminemia
-	- [ ] ALP moderately high or normal while some have very high
+	- ALP moderately high or normal while some have very high
+- Polyclonal hypergammaglobulinemia (2.5 or more) and RF positive common
+- Type 1
+	- classic
+	- Young women
+	- Marked hyperglobulinemia, lupoid
+	- ANA HLA DR3 or DR4
+	- Actin and pANCA antibodies
+	- Some maybe LKM and ANA negative
+- Type 2
+	- HLA DRB1- DQB1
+	- Anti LKM1
+		- Anti LKM2 in drug induced hepatitis
+		- LKM3 in UDP glucoronyltransferase
+- Histology
+	- Similar to chronic viral hepatitis
+	- Interface or piecemeal